Scoot N Go

 Overview

-Scoot N Go is a next-generation e-scooter app designed to improve transportation across Rutgers University.
-Created as part of a contextual inquiry project, the app reimagines the student commuting experience through user-centered design, safety enhancements, and sustainability-focused solutions.
+Scoot N Go is a conceptual redesign of the typical campus e-scooter experience, a next-generation e-scooter app designed to improve transportation for students, faculty, and visitors at Rutgers University.
+Built as part of a contextual-inquiry course project by a three-person team, the app reimagines campus commuting with user-centered design, clear navigation, safety, and sustainability in mind.

 User Research

-We conducted contextual interviews and on-campus observations to uncover pain points and behaviors:
+We conducted contextual interviews and on-campus observations to capture real behaviors and issues.

-Participants: 4 Rutgers students with varying levels of e-scooter experience.
+Participants: 4 Rutgers students with varied backgrounds and scooter-experience levels.

-Methods: phenomenological research, semi-structured interviews, and direct observation.
+Methods: phenomenological research approach, semi-structured interviews, and direct observation during typical campus commutes.

 Key Insights:

-Payment and ride-ending glitches caused stress and extra fees.
+Payment and ride-ending glitches caused stress, overcharges, or cancellations

 Solution